Latest planning projects

 We are also fully aware that this is just the start with suggested growth along the Oxford to Cambridge Corridor waiting in the wings.

-We worry the precedent these will set and hope that now the views are so public from the upper terraces of Westgate others will join the campaign to protect our precious skyline.
+Alongside this, St Hilda’s, New College and Jesus College have received planning permission for their new towers which will make a new mark on the skyline.
+OPT will continue to work with them regarding their conditions on elements such as materials and lighting.
+We worry the precedent these have set and hope that now the views are so public from the upper terraces of Westgate others will join the campaign to protect our precious skyline.

 Some other major planning issues taking our time and efforts are: